 Costa Rica’s tap water is generally viewed as drinkable, especially in major towns and cities.
 However, depending on where you are in Costa Rica and the time of year that you are visiting this may change.
-IN the dry season, for instance, water may be provided from tanks.
-Pipes may not be clean.
+In the dry season, for instance, water may be provided from tanks.
+The pipes may not be clean.
 The major water supply companies in Costa Rica are known for their regular checks, but I’m sure that checking on who supplies the water in your holiday hotel is high on your list of Costa Rica vacation plans.

 Bottled water is readily available everywhere.
 But we do not recommend the use of any single-use plastic.
 We travel with a filter water bottle and a Steripen.
 This means that regardless of the source (apart from saltwater) we can drink water safely.
 Check out our guide to filter water bottles here.

 Apps and Websites to use in Costa Rica

 This is a shortlist of apps and websites that will aid your trip to Costa Rica massively.
 Installing them on your device of choice and learning how to use them before you get to Japan will help you immensely.
 You’re going to want to focus on using apps that work as well offline so that you don’t chew through any data allowances you might have.